-“What is the best pool coating for previously unpainted fibreglass?”
+“What is the best pool coating for previously unpainted fiberglass?”

-Epoxy Swimming Pool Coating is best used for fibreglass pool shells.
+Epoxy Swimming Pool Coating is best used for fiberglass pool shells.

 “What colours are available in the Pool Coatings?”

-Pool Coatings comes in White, Black/Charcoal, Light Blue and Dark Blue.
+Pool Coatings comes in White, Black/Charcoal, Light Blue.
 Special colours are available for large projects only.

 “How many coats of paint should I apply?”

 Always apply two coats of paint to ensure complete sealing of the substrates or the previous coating.